 CIRCLE WITH ZODIAC SIGNS

-Inside the astrolabe you can also see another circle – golden with black background – depicting all 12 zodiac signs.
+Inside the astrolabe (the colorful dial) you can also see another circle – golden one with black background – depicting all 12 zodiac signs.
 But wait – around each sign you can also see such tiny golden beams, fields.
 They represent days!
 Each field symbolises approx. 5 days.
-As you can see, some fields with the zodiac sign are wider, some are smaller.
+As you can see, some fields are wider, some are smaller.
 It doesn’t mean that some months are longer and some shorter.
 The sizes show you how much daylight you have in each month and how high the sun goes above the horizon.
 The winter zodiac signs have smaller fields, while the summer ones have bigger ones.

-3. How to read the time and everything else?
+3. How to read the time and everything else on the Astronomical Clock?

 HOW TO READ THE CURRENT TIME

 First I will teach you how to read the current time: find the golden hand with two pointing fingers.
 Got it?
 Then look at the Roman numerals.
 Voilá, the Roman numerals and the golden hand will show you the current time.
-The mechanism is super smart but unfortunately is not set for the summer – daylight saving time).
+The mechanism is super smart but unfortunately it´s not set for the daylight saving time.
 When you are visiting Prague in summer, make sure you add +1 hour when looking at the Astronomical Clock.

 OLD CZECH TIME

-This type of time is great.
+This time is very special.
 It’s the type of time used in the Czech lands when the Astronomical Clock was constructed (around 1410).
 The old Czech time shows you how much daylight is left until the sunset.
 Why was this so important?
-People needed to know how long they can work outside or how far they can travel (safety – the roads and streets were not lit up).
+People needed to know how long they can work outside or how far they can safety travel because the roads and streets were not lit up and not always very safe.

 So, how to read the old Czech time: again, search for the golden hand with pointing fingers.
 The hand is pointing to the Gothic numerals (the outer black circle).
 Then count toward the right until you reach Gothic number 24.
+Then you will learn how many hours are left until sunset.
 The old Czech time had 24 hours but didn´t start with the midnight, it always started with the sunset.
+Once the pointing fingers reach the Gothic number 24, it’s sunset time and that’s when the new day started back in the days.

 BABYLONIAN TIME